 A director with an actual, potential or perceived conflict in relation to a matter before the Board will be excluded from attending that part of the Board meeting.
 Papers and minutes in relation to the matter will not be provided to the director.

-3.4 Responsible investment
+3.4 Sustainability and responsible investment